Weigh up the pros and cons of deferral

 Travel

-Many students defer university to travel or work abroad during their gap year.
+Many students defer to university to travel or work abroad during their gap year.
 If you aren't sure where to start, check out the UCAS guide which has links to travel and international volunteering opportunities too.

 Take time for unexpected situations